1. The name of the Company (hereinafter called ‘the Association’) is British Association for Counselling and

 Election and appointment of Governors

-24. Retiring Governors shall be eligible for re-election or reappointment but no Governor may serve for a period exceeding nine consecutive years without a two years break unless the Board of Governors resolves by at least a three quarters majority vote of the Governors present and voting that an appointed Governor may be re-appointed to serve for a maximum of one calendar year but such ability to extend shall apply to only one appointed Governor at any given time.
+24. Retiring Governors shall be eligible for re-election or reappointment but no Governor (whether elected or appointed) may serve for a period exceeding eight consecutive years without a two years break unless the Board of Governors resolves by at least a three quarters majority vote of the Governors present and voting that an appointed Governor may be re-appointed to serve for a maximum of one calendar year but such ability to extend shall apply to only one appointed Governor at any given time.
 Governors elected or appointed prior to the 2019 AGM shall not be subject to the preceding arrangements and may serve for a period not exceeding nine consecutive years.
 Following a two years break such Governors are eligible for re-election or re-appointment.
-For the purpose of this Article a “year” shall mean a complete period of service between two Annual General Meetings.
-For the purpose of calculating whether a Governor (other than a co-opted Governor) is due to retire under this Article, account shall be taken of any time served by a Governor prior to the 2012 AGM.
-For the avoidance of doubt neither the Chair nor the Deputy Chair may serve as a Governor for a period exceeding nine consecutive years without a two years break (disregarding any period served as a Treasurer).
+For the purpose of this Article, unless specified otherwise, a “year” shall mean a complete period of service between two Annual General Meetings.
+For the purpose of calculating whether a Governor (other than a co-opted Governor) is due to retire under this Article, account shall be taken of any time served by a Governor prior to the 2019 AGM.
+For the avoidance of doubt neither the Chair nor the Deputy Chair may serve as a Governor for a period exceeding eight consecutive years without a two years break.

 25. The standing orders enacted under these Articles shall prescribe all matters relating to the elections, the procedure for conducting the elections and for the resolution of doubts or difficulty by the President, or some other member nominated by her or him to have a casting vote in the event of a tie.